chunlinli/defuse/README.md

 and
 [Zheng's code](https://github.com/xunzheng/notears).

-**I would like to thank the authors of above open-sourced softwares.**
+**I would like to thank the authors of above open-sourced software.**